-This is where our need for compassion steps in.
+This is where compassion steps in.

 - Gentleness, ease and patience for the healing journey – unwinding a habit is a process, and one that takes time, kindness, and presence.
 When you understand and make room for this process, you feel less stressed and less driven to get it right – and right away.
 This, paradoxically, helps you change and grow.

 - Emotional support.
-When you're moving through the growth process, you'll have times when you'll panic, when you'll feel like nothing's changing, when you feel bored, when you get scared, and when you don't feel like doing the things that help you feel nourished and cared for.
+When you're moving through the growth process, you'll have times when you'll panic, when you'll feel like nothing's changing, when you feel bored, when you get scared, and when you feel resistant, when you don't feel like doing the things that help you feel nourished and cared for.
 During these times, you need emotional support to care for these emotions without getting stuck in them.
 This helps you navigate the ups and downs of the journey with resilience, trust, and strength – an internal sense of, “I can handle this.”

 In Emerge you'll receive support, tools, practices, and understanding to give you greater confidence and competence in helping yourself through the process of changing your habits with sugar.

 This course is designed to help you compassionately reframe your experience with sugar so that you can honor your body's natural limits.

 This is not a diet (you won't find information on what to eat) nor a bootcamp, nor a course on what or how to eat.
 Rather, it's a course to nourish, support and grow the internal resilience, strength and levity that helps you make external changes with sugar or other painful habits.

 You'll receive daily emotional support to help you when you feel panicked, overwhelmed, like "f** it!" or frustrated.